Slash Your Grocery Bill (Updated 3/2021)

 In today’s world, it is hard to get by with the mess of clutter that envelopes our heads.
 Everywhere you look there is a different company trying to advertise something.
-Most people are walking around 24/7 with “clutter-head” (a new word I invented) and this clutter from billboards, television, social media and even e-mail ads are literally clogging up productivity.
+Most people are walking around 24/7 with “clutter-head” and this clutter from billboards, television, social media, and even e-mail ads are literally clogging up productivity and leaving us feeling overwhelmed.

 Our goal here is to dramatically slash our grocery bill.
 What would you do if you had extra money in your budget?
 Above all, you could pay down debt and create a workable budget.